ISAS has successfully secured private and government funds to enhance South Asia studies at Berkeley.

 Established in 2010 in memory of Maharaj Kaul (1940 - 2009), a UC Berkeley alum, tireless campaigner against injustice and for peace, founder of groups such as India Relief and Education Fund, and Coalition Against Communalism, and long-time supporter of ISAS’s mission and activities, the purpose of the Maharaj Kaul Memorial Fund is to provide support for graduate fellowships.
-Till 2016, the fund also supported an annual lecture series on the theme of social justice through the Institute for South Asia Studies at the University of California, Berkeley.
-The inaugural Maharaj Kaul Memorial Lecture was delivered by Palagummi Sainath.
-More details here.
-The second Maharaj Kaul Lecturer was Aruna Roy.
+Till 2016, the fund also supported an annual lecture series on the theme of social justice.
+Read more about past Maharaj Kaul Memorial Lecturers as well as current grant awardees here.

 The Padmanabh S. Jaini Graduate Student Award in Buddhist Studies was established in 2009 with a generous gift from Professor Jaini that was matched by the Chancellor's Matching Gift Program This award supports high-achieving graduate students in Buddhist Studies at UC Berkeley and honors Professor Jaini's important legacy in the field of Buddhist Studies at UC Berkeley and beyond.
 Padmanabh S. Jaini is Professor emeritus of Buddhist Studies and co-founder of the Group in Buddhist Studies.
 For a list of past recipients of the Jaini Award, please click here.